 - Or a motorcyclist incorrectly thought he could merge into your lane on Tulsa’s Mingo Valley Expressway

 - Or perhaps they were driving too fast for road conditions (speeding) and T-boned your vehicle by one of Owasso’s many lakes or parks

 Get the compensation you deserve

-When other people are at-fault in accidents, they are often required to pay for their victims’ damages, including:
+When other people are at-fault, they are often required to pay for their victims’ damages, including:

 - Past, present, and future accident-related medical expenses

 - Car repairs

 Insurance providers should make good on their policies and give you the substantial payout you deserve.
 They should do this, but they usually don’t.

 By making nothing but low-ball offers, insurance companies practically force people to hire lawyers.
 Our attorneys are experienced in high-stakes negotiations.
 When the insurance companies say no, we take on the adjusters and their lawyers for you.
 We push back until we break through.

 The insurance industry makes billions of dollars in profits every year by short-changing victims.
 We make insurance companies keep the promises their policies make.